-Dr. Reggie Smith III currently serves as Chair Emeritus of the Board of Directors for the United States Distance Learning Association (USDLA).
+Dr. Reggie Smith III currently serves the Chief Executive Officer / Executive Director of the United States Distance Learning Association (USDLA).
 In this current capacity, he provides board leadership to the association, members, and partners.
 The USDLA is a 501(c) 3 non-profit association formed in 1987 and is located in Boston, Massachusetts.
 The association reaches 20,000 people globally with sponsors and members operating in and influencing 46% of the $913 billion dollar U.S. education and training market.
 USDLA promotes the development and application of distance learning for education and training and serves the needs of the distance learning community by providing advocacy, information, networking, and opportunity.
 Distance learning and training constituencies served include pre-K-12 education, home schooling, higher education, and continuing education, as well as business, corporate, military, government, and telehealth markets.

 His leadership in establishing video teleconferencing in the National Guard began as early as 1995, and ultimately culminated in the deployment of a nation-wide, video teleconferencing system supporting the war fighting capabilities of the National Guard as well as active duty military forces.
 His strategic planning and interagency outreach initiatives in supporting the knowledge development and distribution capability of the Advanced Distributed Learning organization and the Joint Knowledge Online successfully bridged the cultural differences across federal agencies.
 As a promoter and advocator of distance learning, his contributions in supporting the development and deployment of distance learning technologies has proved significant in providing the essential knowledge sets and critical skills in maintaining a highly effective and efficient Federal Government and military workforce.